Highlights of Colombia Tour

-Day 7 – Armenia Airport / Santa Marta / Palomino
+Day 10 – Medellin / Santa Marta / Palomino

 Today will be spent at your leisure to relax on the beautiful beaches of Palomino.

 Today will again be spent at your leisure.
-But after a rest you may fancy partaking in some of the optional day trips on offer.
-These include visiting the Flamingo Park, the Valencia Waterfalls and Tayrona National Park, depending on availability.
+Optional day trips include visiting the Flamingo Park, the Valencia Waterfalls and Tayrona National Park, depending on availability.
 Please note that the trip to Tayrona National Park involves a lot of hiking in the heat, so might not be for everybody.
 Your guide will let you know which activities are available upon arrival in Palomino.
 Overnight in Palomino.

 After breakfast, you will be transferred to the beautiful colonial city of Cartagena, roughly a 6-hour drive with regular stops from Palomino.
 Upon arrival, you will be checked-in to your hotel, and are then free to explore the city.
 Overnight in Cartagena.